-DocuSign Inc. (DOCU) Upgraded Issued by Wall Street Gurus
+DocuSign Inc. (DOCU) upgraded Issued by Wall Street Gurus

 DOCU’s Market Performance

-DOCU stocks went down by -10.20% for the week, with a monthly drop of -10.32% and a quarterly performance of 6.46%, while its annual performance rate touched 213.51%.
-The volatility ratio for the week stands at 6.11% while the volatility levels for the past 30 days are set at 5.06% for DocuSign Inc..
-The simple moving average for the period of the last 20 days is -2.88% for DOCU stocks with a simple moving average of 35.26% for the last 200 days.
+DOCU stocks went up by 2.77% for the week, with a monthly drop of -5.92% and a quarterly performance of -0.07%, while its annual performance rate touched 221.95%.
+The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 5.09% for DocuSign Inc..
+The simple moving average for the period of the last 20 days is 0.02% for DOCU stocks with a simple moving average of 34.13% for the last 200 days.

 Analysts’ Opinion of DOCU

-Many brokerage firms have already submitted their reports for DOCU stocks, with Robert W. Baird repeating the rating for DOCU by listing it as a “Outperform.”
-The predicted price for DOCU in the upcoming period, according to Robert W. Baird is $280 based on the research report published on October 27th of the current year 2020.
+Many brokerage firms have already submitted their reports for DOCU stocks, with Needham repeating the rating for DOCU by listing it as a “Buy.”
+The predicted price for DOCU in the upcoming period, according to Needham is $240 based on the research report published on November 18th of the current year 2020.

-UBS, on the other hand, stated in their research note that they expect to see DOCU reach a price target of $290.
-The rating they have provided for DOCU stocks is “Buy” according to the report published on October 14th, 2020.
+Robert W. Baird, on the other hand, stated in their research note that they expect to see DOCU reach a price target of $280.
+The rating they have provided for DOCU stocks is “Outperform” according to the report published on October 27th, 2020.

-Morgan Stanley gave a rating of “Overweight” to DOCU, setting the target price at $260 in the report published on October 05th of the current year.
+UBS gave a rating of “Buy” to DOCU, setting the target price at $290 in the report published on October 14th of the current year.

-Volatility was left at 5.06%, however, over the last 30 days, the volatility rate increased by 6.11%, as shares sank -11.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -19.81% lower at present.
+Volatility was left at 5.09%, however, over the last 30 days, the volatility rate increased by 3.69%, as shares sank -1.74% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.19% upper at present.

-During the last 5 trading sessions, DOCU fell by -10.20%, which changed the moving average for the period of 200-days by +168.76% in comparison to the 20-day moving average, which settled at $217.53.
-In addition, DocuSign Inc. saw 186.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DOCU rose by +2.77%, which changed the moving average for the period of 200-days by +165.44% in comparison to the 20-day moving average, which settled at $214.09.
+In addition, DocuSign Inc. saw 189.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at DOCU starting from OLRICH SCOTT V., who sale 5,800 shares at the price of $206.05 back on Nov 11.
-After this action, OLRICH SCOTT V. now owns 254,954 shares of DocuSign Inc., valued at $1,195,071 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at DOCU starting from Alhadeff Loren, who sale 5,000 shares at the price of $211.98 back on Nov 12.
+After this action, Alhadeff Loren now owns 70,973 shares of DocuSign Inc., valued at $1,059,917 using the latest closing price.

 Stock Fundamentals for DOCU